GluuFederation/oauth-identity/README.md

  - No HTTP redirects -- this is one of the weakest points of security
  - Minimal optionality
  - Client signing as profile
+ - Perhaps make use of JSON-LD signatures and [OpenCreds](http://opencreds.org) ?